 The organization's organs, procedures, number of members and members' qualifications should be determined with due consideration of the requirements of judicial functions to ensure that the judiciary can best fulfill its duties.
-To maximize productivity and cooperation by bringing human reviewed as a services sector and this main reason for the existence of the judiciary has not been brought up in discussions.
+To maximize productivity and cooperation by bringing human rehas not been brought up in discussions.

-8 The only explanation for this is that the judicial sector has not been
+The only explanation for this is that the judicial sector has not been